quawood/SwiftML/README.md

 Ideas for fixes:
 * feature normalization
-* want to be able to create curves that are not necessarily functions (e.g) circles)
+* want to be able to create curves that are not necessarily functions (e.g. circles)